yashjain-99/car_parts_detection/README.md

     torchserve --stop
     ```

-For detailed API documentation and usage examples, refer to the [API Documentation](api_docs.md).

-**Feel free to reach out to me at your@email.com for any questions or suggestions!**
+**Feel free to reach out to me at yashj133.yj@gmail.com for any questions or suggestions!**

 [YOLOv7]: <https://github.com/WongKinYiu/yolov7>
 [TorchServe]: <https://pytorch.org/serve/>